 Planning a trip to Barcelona in Spain?
 I've put some Barcelona itineraries together for four days in the city or more but of course, you can also use them to get inspiration for a day itinerary if you're going for just a quick trip.

 If you're not planning on visiting many paid sites, the transportation card is a better option.

-The following is an itinerary for 4 days in Barcelona, including some extra in case you want to stay longer.
+The following is an itinerary for 4 days in Barcelona, including some extra tips in case you want to stay a week in Barcelona.
 If you only want to spend 3 days in Barcelona or less, you can drop a day from the itinerary or create your own new itinerary by picking and choosing.

 The Gothic Quarter

 If you want to understand Barcelona’s cultural heritage you need to take a trip to its Gothic Quarter.
 In fact, the Gothic Quarter is basically a day trip in and of itself.
 One of the most notable attractions in the Gothic Quarter is the Barcelona Cathedral, which looks like something straight out of an old vampire movie.
 Not to be confused with the Sagrada Familia, the Cathedral is worth checking out before you explore the rest of the area.

 Those with an interest in history might be interested in tracing the footsteps of the Jewish community that made its home in this quarter for centuries.
 This dark history can be uncovered by following the Sant Domenec del Call street and investigating the synagogues and museums that line it and its surrounding streets.
 You’ll also pass by Gaudi’s famous street lamps and Picasso’s art school.

 When the sun sets, this neighborhood comes alive as people take to the streets to eat al fresco and drink in the warm evening air.
 There are dozens of restaurants, with tables spilling out into the streets and endless bars serving sangria to thirsty tourists and locals alike.